andrewacashner/hearingfaithms/chapters/chapter-3.md

 For an influential modern Catholic theology of the function of liturgical feasts, see @Taft:LiturgicalYear, 3--4, 12--23.

-These tropes contributed to what might be called a Christmas imaginary, the contents of which one may see restated and endlessly varied not only in villancicos but also painted and sculpted on Spanish church walls and printed in the text and illustrations of contemporary theological books.
+The tropes of Christmas devotion contributed to what might be called a Christmas imaginary, the contents of which one may see restated and endlessly varied not only in villancicos but also painted and sculpted on Spanish church walls and printed in the text and illustrations of contemporary theological books.
 The visual and performing arts preserved in such historic sources represent only a portion of the lively variety of customary social practices connected with the feast---gift-giving, traditional foods, popular songs from oral tradition.